ROCm/MIVisionX/tests/library_tests/README.md

 # MIVisionX Library Tests

-## Script to check if all libraries are built
+## Script to check if all libraries are built & installed

 ```
 python runLibraryTests.py